gerryg80/aks-sandbox/README.md

 This includes a proof of concept demonstrating a "shim" container that launches an app from a Azure Files Share using only the base Windows Aspnet Container

+Note the scripts in here make a lot of assumptions about installed tools such as "jq" the Azure CLI (az) Powershell etc. This is not a bullet proof script or even a recipe but more of a rough documentation of the steps so I can repeat it myself.
+Use with caution

 ## Steps

 1. Use Terraform to create cluster
+1. get credentials on the new cluster so you can use kubectl going forward
 1. execute the "create-storage-secret.sh" from this project to create the secret that enables kubernetes to access the storage account created in terraform
 1. Build / Publish the companion "Freds" project
 1. Use the Copy-ToAzure.ps1 powershell script in Freds/Freds to initialize the share on the storage account